 Annual Meeting

 The annual meeting of the members of the Association shall be held during the month of February at a time and place designated by the Board.
+Meetings may be held online.

 Members shall be notified and provided with an annual financial report and notice of the annual meeting by email not less than 10 days prior to the meeting.

 Nominations for new members of the Board must be submitted to the Board no later than 1 day prior to the annual meeting (via email).
-The President and nominating committee will finalize the nominations prior to the notice given to all members about the annual meeting.

 At the annual meeting, the Board will present necessary business of the pool and financial report.
-New members of the Board of Directors, and officers, and nominating committee will be elected if possible.
+New members of the Board of Directors will be elected if possible.

 Other Meetings